 select multiple columns in linq c-sharp

-Selecting Multiple Columns in LINQ in C#: A Beginner's Guide with Examples
+Selecting Multiple Columns in LINQ in C#: A Beginner’s Guide with Practical Examples

-In LINQ, the select clause is used to specify the columns or properties you want to retrieve from a data source.
-When you need multiple columns, LINQ offers several ways to achieve this, which we'll explore through examples.
+In LINQ, the select clause is used to specify the properties or columns you want to retrieve from a data source.
+If you need to select multiple columns, there are different approaches that can be used, depending on your needs.
+In this guide, we will explore the following techniques:

 var people = new List<Person>